AIcrowd/mapchallenge-instance-segmentation/README.md

 | MaskDINO | 0.5100 | 0.8690 | 0.5200 | 0.2740 | 0.6500 | 0.6560 |

 <br>
-For the MAP Challenge instance segmentation task, **MaskDINO** appears to be the most robust and high-performing model, especially for medium to large objects.
+For the MAP Challenge instance segmentation task, **MaskDINO** got the most robust and high-performing model, especially for medium to large objects.

 ## Related Repositories